 - How you want your group to be discovered by other people (listed – your group appears in search results and is visible to others on members’ profiles, or unlisted – your group does not appear in search results for non-group members and is not visible to others on members’ profiles)

-- Group permissions (can members invite other people, and does every post need to be approved by an admin before being publicly visible).
+- Group permissions (can members invite other people, and does every post need approval by an admin before being publicly visible).

 One of the items in there that you might quickly overlook as something that ” I will do later” is your group rules.

-But while the other items mostly help with the discoverability of your group (your name, description and industry for example), your group rules will help set the tone of how people are behaving in your group.
-This is, of course, crucial to help people understand what is encouraged in your group and whatnot, which will result in a better place for people to be and interact with each other.
+But while the other items mostly help with the discoverability of your group (your name, description, and industry, for example), your group rules will help set the tone for how people behave in your group.
+This is crucial to help people understand what is encouraged in your group and whatnot, which will result in a better place for people to be and interact with each other.
 On top of that, it will make it easier for you to manage your group, and there will probably be less moderation too.

 Step 2: Invite your connections and start building your group